Kansas Social Work License Requirements

-Answer: Yes, once you meet the requirements for an LSCSW and gain approval by the Board, you may begin practicing clinical and nonclinical social work independently.
+Answer: Yes, once you meet the requirements for an LSCSW and receive your license from the Board, you may begin practicing clinical and nonclinical social work independently.

-Question: For the 4,000 hours of work experience required, can I count experience I gained years ago to become an LSCSW?
+Question: For the 4,000 hours of supervised experience required, can I count experience I gained years ago to become an LSCSW?

 Question: What kinds of qualifications are required of the person supervising my experience?

-Answer: Supervisors must be a licensed clinical social worker who has been licensed for at least two years and is licensed to diagnose and treat mental disorders independently.
-The Board must approve your supervisor training plan prior to gaining work experience in order for your experience to count towards licensure.
+Answer: Supervisors must be LSCSWs who have been licensed for at least two years and are qualified to diagnose and treat mental disorders independently.
+If you are being supervised in preparation for LSCSW licensure, the Board must approve your supervision training plan before you begin this experience in order for it to count towards licensure.

 Question: What kind of degree do I need to practice social work in Kansas?

-Answer: Social workers need a bachelor’s degree in social work (BSW) or a master’s degree in social work (MSW) from a CSWE-accredited school to practice social work in the state.
-To practice independently in Kansas, you need a master’s degree in social work from a program accredited by the Council on Social Work Education.
+Answer: Social workers need a minimum of a bachelor’s degree in social work (BSW) from a CSWE-accredited school to become licensed to practice social work in the state.
+To become licensed to practice clinical social work or to practice independently in Kansas, you need an MSW from a CSWE-accredited program.